 In all other respects, Voting Procedure shall be the same as described in Article V, Section F.

-Article VII: DUTIES OF THE VOTING MEMBERS OF THE BOARD
+Article VII: DUTIES OF THE MEMBERS OF THE BOARD

 Section A. Control and Management

-The Board’s Voting Members shall control and manage all the affairs and business of the Society.
+The Board’s Members shall control and manage all the affairs and business of the Society.
 They may draw upon the special competence and solicit the help of other members of the Society, as necessary or desirable.

-The Board’s Voting Members may give recognition to persons for extraordinary services to the Society, with the approval of a majority of members voting at a meeting, in a manner consistent with other provisions of these Bylaws.
+The Board’s Members may give recognition to persons for extraordinary services to the Society, with the approval of a majority of members voting at a meeting, in a manner consistent with other provisions of these Bylaws.

-The Board’s Voting Members shall meet regularly, approximately once per calendar year quarter, at dates and locations to be determined by agreement of a majority of the Voting Members.
+The Board’s Members shall meet regularly, approximately once per calendar year quarter, at dates and locations to be determined by agreement of a majority of the Members.
 They may invite additional members of the Society or other members of the public to participate, but not vote, in Board meetings.
 They may make such rules and procedures for Board meetings as they may determine to be necessary.
 Such rules and procedures, and all minutes of the Board meetings, shall be recorded by the Secretary.

-The Board’s Voting Members shall plan and supervise all musical, educational, and public relations activities and business operations of the Society.
-In particular, the Board’s Voting Members shall be responsible for:
+The Board’s Members shall plan and supervise all musical, educational, and public relations activities and business operations of the Society.
+In particular, the Board’s Members shall be responsible for:

 Establishing financial policies of the Society;